 Although it’s tempting while updating a bathroom to change the layout around, this can actually be one of the most expensive aspects of a bathroom renovation.
 Moving the location of the toilet – and more specifically, the soil pipe – is a labour intensive, yet usually avoidable, job.

 As a starting point, mark down the soil pipe’s location on some graph paper, along with positions of the windows and door and use this as the foundation of any layout design, big or small.
-Trial our different arrangements and assess where is best to position other key items of sanitarywear to limit costs.
+Trial our different arrangements and assess where is best to position other key items of sanitarywear to limit your bathroom renovation cost.

-2. Don’t Forget About ‘Hidden’ Costs of a Bathroom Renovation
+2. Keep Track of ‘Hidden’ Costs in a Bathroom Renovation

 In addition to the obvious new bathroom fittings and the cost of plumbing or electrics, there are some potentially unexpected tasks associated with a bathroom renovation project which could drain a budget.